they-call-me-electronerd/MulyaSuchi/INSTALLATION.md

-# MulyaSuchi - Installation Guide
+# SastoMahango - Installation Guide

 ## Prerequisites

-Before installing MulyaSuchi, ensure you have:
+Before installing SastoMahango, ensure you have:

 - **Web Server**: Apache 2.4+ or Nginx 1.18+
 - **PHP**: Version 7.4 or higher